oatear/cider/README.md

 ## Contributing
 We welcome contributions from the community!
 Whether it's reporting a bug, suggesting a feature, or writing code, your help is appreciated.

-Another great way to contribute is by supporting the project financially.
+Another great way to contribute is by **[supporting the project financially][kofi-url]**.
 Donations help cover costs like the Apple Developer Program fee and allow us to dedicate more time to development.

-**[➡️ Support the Project on Ko-fi][kofi-url]**

--   **Bug Reports & Feature Requests:** Please open an issue on the [GitHub Issues page](https://github.com/oatear/cider/issues).
+-   **Bug Reports & Feature Requests:** Please open an issue on the **[GitHub Issues page](https://github.com/oatear/cider/issues)**.
 -   **Development:** Fork the repository, create a new branch, and submit a pull request.
 To run the project locally, you'll need Node.js and Angular CLI installed.
     ```bash
     # Clone the repository